 Confidential advocacy: A safe place to start

-The University of Washington Bothell offers free advocacy and support for students affected by sexual assault, rape, relationship violence, domestic violence, stalking, sexual harassment and other related experiences.
-Meeting with an advocate will not automatically lead to any kind of investigation by the university or the police.
+Advocacy and support are available to all Cascadia College and UW Bothell students affected by sexual assault, rape, relationship violence, domestic violence, stalking, sexual harassment and other related experiences.
+This resource is free and open to students impacted directly and indirectly.
+If you or someone you know is being impacted by violence or harassment, we are available to meet with you and provide a safe, judgement free environment to be heard.
+Meeting with an advocate will not automatically lead to any kind of investigation by UW Bothell, Cascadia College, or the police.

-A confidential advocate through the Violence Prevention & Advocacy Program is able to provide caring, empowering support to students.
-With an advocate, you can explore your rights, options, and resources, and all decisions to pursue next steps will be entirely up to you.
+A confidential advocate through the Violence Prevention & Advocacy Program can provide caring, empowering support to students.
+With an advocate, you can explore your rights, options, and resources, and all decisions about possible next steps will be entirely up to you.

 Make an appointment now by calling 425-352-3851 or emailing firstname.lastname@example.org.
 To protect your privacy, email is best used to simply schedule appointments, without including too much detail.
 The Violence Prevention & Advocacy program takes confidentiality seriously, and while access to the email account is limited to program staff, email is not always a secure form of communication.